awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-users-nonadmin-groups.md

 1. In the policy list, do the following:
    + If you want to provide users with permission to use Resource Groups and the Tag Editor, choose the **ResourceGroupsandTagEditorFullAccess** policy \.

-     AWS resource groups can be managed in the AWS Resource Groups service and in the Resource Groups cabability in Systems Manager\.
+     AWS resource groups can be managed in the AWS Resource Groups service\.
 It is optional to provide the users and user groups in your account access to this service and its Tag Editor, but we recommend it for more effective management operations\.

-     For more information, see the [Resource Groups in AWS Systems Manager](systems-manager-resource-groups.md)\.
+     For more information, see the [What are AWS Resource Groups?](https://docs.aws.amazon.com/ARG/latest/userguide/welcome.html)
    + To provide users in this group with full access to the Systems Manager console, choose the **AmazonSSMFullAccess** policy\.

      \-or\-